haskell-distributed/distributed-process/tutorials/ch-tutorial3.md

     listen = do
       third <- expect :: Process ProcessId
       first <- expect :: Process String
-      Nothing <- expectTimeout 100000 :: Process String
+      second <- expectTimeout 100000 :: Process String
-      say first
-      send third ()
+      mapM_ (say . show) [first, second, third] send third ()
 {% endhighlight %}

 This program will print `"hello"`, then `Nothing` and finally `pid://...`.
-The first `expect` - labelled "third" because of the order in which it is due to be received - **will** succeed, since the parent process sends its `ProcessId` after the string "hello", yet the listener blocks until it can dequeue the `ProcessId` before "expecting" a string.
+The first `expect` - labelled "third" because of the order in which we know it will arrive in our mailbox - **will** succeed, since the parent process sends its `ProcessId` after the string "hello", yet the listener blocks until it can dequeue the `ProcessId` before "expecting" a string.
 The second `expect` (labelled "first") also succeeds, demonstrating that the listener has selectively removed messages from its mailbox based on their type rather than the order in which they arrived.
 The third `expect` will timeout and evaluate to `Nothing`, because only one string is ever sent to the listener and that has already been removed from the mailbox.
 The removal of messages from the process' mailbox based on type is what makes this program viable - without this "selective receiving", the program would block and never complete.

 By contrast, the [`recieve`][2] family of primitives take a list of `Match` objects, each derived from evaluating a [`match`][3] style primitive.
 This